GamerShabandari/express_login/README.md

 - morgan
 - nanoid

-type nodemon start to run server on localhost 4000
+first type "npm i" in console to install all dependencies then type "node server.js" to run server on localhost 4000